r3m3dial-g3nius/C195_DBClient/README.md

 Several attachments and links have been included to help you complete this task.
-The attached “Database ERD” shows the entity relationship diagram (ERD) for this database, which you can reference as you create your application.
+The attached “Helper ERD” shows the entity relationship diagram (ERD) for this database, which you can reference as you create your application.